bg1000/InternetRadio/readme.md

 4. `# trust 0D:F9:82:90:0A:4D` (shows message that it is attempting and then second message with success or failure).
 5. `# connect 0D:F9:82:90:0A:4D` (shows message that it is attempting and then second message with success or failure).
 6. `# quit`
 7. Speaker may play helpful tone when it connects.
 Test to make sure speaker automatically connects by turning off and back on.
 If your speaker does not play a connected tone you can check its status with `$ bt-device -i 0D:F9:82:90:0A:4D`.
 Look for either *Connected: 0* or *Connected: 1* near the bottom of the output.
+If your speaker does not automatically connect when turned on you may have to script this.
+You can an idea of how to do this from *autoonnect.sh*.
 8. With the speaker connected test it with `$ aplay -D bluealsa:DEV=0D:F9:82:90:0A:4D,PROFILE=a2dp /usr/share/sounds/alsa/Front_Center.wav` or `$ bash speaker_test.sh` - You should hear voice from speaker say "Front.
 Center."
 9. To make your speaker the default audio device: `$ sudo cp asound.conf /etc/asound.conf` - there are 4 things in the file that need to be customized with an editor (e.g. - `$ sudo nano /etc/asound.conf`):
   - the name x 2